Time Zones in Martinique

 how many time zones does Martinique have?

 Martinique has one time zone.
-The entire country uses America/Martinique (UTC-4), so there is no time difference between Fort-de-France and other major cities such as Le Lamentin, Le Robert, or La Trinité.
+The entire country uses America/Martinique, so cities such as Fort-de-France, Le Lamentin, Le Robert, and La Trinité all follow the same local clock.

 does Martinique use daylight saving time?

 No, Martinique does not use daylight saving time.
-The country stays on UTC-4 all year, and clocks do not change seasonally.
+It stays on UTC-4 all year, so the local time does not shift seasonally.

 what is the time difference between Martinique and UTC?